hingsir/formatJs/README.md

 formatJs
 ========

-A javascript library for formatting works
+A JavaScript library for formatting works.